nextml-code/next-cvat/docs/examples/tasks.md

 # Working with Tasks

-This guide shows you how to work with CVAT tasks using Next CVAT.
+This guide shows you how to work with CVAT tasks using next-cvat.

 ## Creating Tasks